DataSF/datasf.github.io/_drafts/yumm---new-data-in-san-francisco.md

 ---

-We are excited to announce the release of a slew of new datasets for Bayes Hack 2016!
+We are excited to announce the release of a slew of new datasets [for Bayes Hack 2016](http://bayeshack.org/housing-and-urban-development.html)!
 Below we've highlighted a number of datasets in the spirit of the event's theme "How can data help communities thrive?"
-Learn more about the event on their website and read on for some delicious data we hope helps and inspires folks this weekend and beyond.
+Read on for some delicious data we hope helps and inspires folks this weekend and beyond.

 ## New Housing Related Data